collapsed-stacks/startups/questions/4162/should-i-make-sales-calls-if-i-have-long-lead-times.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-04-29
 - score: 4

-<p>Go for option 2 if it's feasible.
-Getting the order first will solve 95% of your problems, including negotiating the funding with your bank.</p>
+Go for option 2 if it's feasible.
+Getting the order first will solve 95% of your problems, including negotiating the funding with your bank.

-<p>Retailers expect you to have the product ready to ship or nearly so when you call, and that is the generally accepted approach.</p>
+Retailers expect you to have the product ready to ship or nearly so when you call, and that is the generally accepted approach.

-<p>But they're also usually open to founders who call them saying they've a prototype on hand and are doing a market study and looking for early adopters before moving further.
-The main difference between the two is you'll want a C-level exec -- or at least a manager who can sponsor you throughout the organization -- rather than some random person within the organization with no say beyond price, quality, or logistics.</p>
+But they're also usually open to founders who call them saying they've a prototype on hand and are doing a market study and looking for early adopters before moving further.
+The main difference between the two is you'll want a C-level exec -- or at least a manager who can sponsor you throughout the organization -- rather than some random person within the organization with no say beyond price, quality, or logistics.

-<p>As a bonus you may get sobering yet insightful feedback.
-Until you actively try to sell what you'd like to build, you've no idea if it's actually useful to anyone.</p>
+As a bonus you may get sobering yet insightful feedback.
+Until you actively try to sell what you'd like to build, you've no idea if it's actually useful to anyone.